atieh-ameri/ACGPN2/README.md

+## Model Implementation
+1. Download the working_viton.ipynb file: You need to obtain the Jupyter Notebook file named "working_viton.ipynb".
+This file likely contains code for a specific task or project related to the Viton dataset or a similar topic.

+2. Run the commands sequentially: Import the notebook into Google Colab, a cloud-based platform for running Jupyter Notebooks.
+Once imported, go through the notebook and execute each code cell in sequence by clicking on the "Play2" button or pressing Shift+Enter.

+3. Connect to Google Drive: At some point in the notebook, there might be code to connect to Google Drive.
+Follow the instructions provided in the notebook to access the provided Google Drive link, download the required files, and upload them to your Google Drive account.

+4. Access files from Google Drive: After uploading the files to your Google Drive, update the file paths in the notebook to point to the correct location in your Drive.

+5. Upload two images: Look for the code in the notebook where it requires uploading two images: one labeled as "000001_0" representing a person image, and the other labeled as "000001_1" representing a cloth image.
+Follow the instructions to upload these images to the notebook environment.

+6. Handle file format error: As you mentioned, there might be an error related to file formats, where you need to change the format from JPEG to PNG.
+Follow the instructions provided in the notebook to make this change.

+7. Check the output: After resolving any errors and making necessary changes, run the code again and check the output.
+Ensure that the desired results are obtained and that the task or project is progressing as expected.

 ## ModelExplaination
 ACGPN, which stands for Adaptive Content Generating and Preserving Network, is a deep learning model designed for virtual try-on applications.
 It's essentially a type of artificial intelligence (AI) that allows you to see how clothes would look on you in a photo  using image processing techniques.